-The sample plots are established by strata and selected randomly, with one plot per stratum: high, middle, and regular.
-For the low stratum, the audit team selected a control point (given that in the project area is not plot of this stratum).
+The sample plots are established by strata and selected randomly, with one plot per stratum (3%): high, middle, and regular.
+For the low stratum, the audit team selected a control point, considering the development of this stratum one plot per stratum (3%): high, middle, and regular.
 For the low stratum, the audit team selected a control point, considering the development of this stratum.
-Annex 5 of this report provides the results of remeasurement plots, and materiality (less than 5%).
+Annex 5 of this report provides the results of re-measurement plots, and materiality (less than 5%).